-The developer has done substantial functional testing of all externally visible interfaces (TSFI).
+The developer has done substantial functional testing of all externally visible interfaces (TSFI) on all platforms listed above.
 Internal interfaces of the High-level design have been covered by direct and indirect testing.
-The evaluators repeated the developer tests (because of the highly automated testing approach of the developer) and conducted additional independent tests and penetrations tests.
+The evaluators repeated the developer tests (on one of the platforms listed above) and conducted additional independent tests and penetrations tests.